-The Abyssinian and Somali cats are two sides of the same captivating coin—one short-haired, the other long-haired.
+The Abyssinian and Somali cats are two sides of the same captivating coin—one sleek and short-haired, the other luxurious and long-haired.
 Both breeds share a signature ticked coat, an athletic physique, and remarkably intelligent, energetic personalities.
 While their genetic roots and core temperaments are nearly identical, their coat length dictates different grooming needs and creates distinct visual appeals.

-This detailed comparison breaks down every aspect to help you decide which of these elegant, lively felines is the right match for your home.
+This detailed comparison breaks down every aspect of these popular cat breeds to help you decide which of these elegant, lively felines is the right match for your home and lifestyle.

 Ancient Mystique: